 2. Celuk Village: To Visit Bali's Gold & Silver Works

-Celuk is the next place to visit in the number of daily excursions of a Bali Kintamani volcano.
+Celuk is the next place to visit on the Kintamani Bali Volcano Tour program.
 The Celuk Town lies in Ubud's southern part, in Gianyar regency, near to the famous Sukawati art markets.

 Bali is home to the many craft vocations, from sculpture to engraving, painting and making masks.
 Among these many skills is the production of jewelry.
 This classy art of making fashionable jewelry is located in Celuk Village, home of the gold & the silver masters in Bali island.